open-policy-agent/opa/docs/content/cli.md

 ### Options

 ```
+      --check-result    assert that the formatted code is valid and can be successfully parsed (default true) (default true)
   -d, --diff            only display a diff of the changes
       --fail            non zero exit code on reformat
   -h, --help            help for fmt